Summary

 Notable Quotes

-"Failure is when effort does not produce the desired result."
+"Failure is when effort did not produce the desired result, not putting in the effort in the first place."

-"The worst thing that could happen is we get cake."
+"The worst thing that could happen is we get cake.
+That changes how boldly a team tries."

 More Videos